mbilalai/dotfiles/zed/README.md

 ## Installation
-Add the JSON file to your zed themes directory, normally at: $HOME/.config/zed/themes/ select the theme from the theme selector in zed
+Add the JSON file to your zed themes directory, normally at: $HOME/.config/zed/themes/

+Select the theme from the theme selector in zed